D2D Fund Board of Directors

 Keith Malbrue is Chief Operating Officer of Minnesota’s largest credit union with state-based assets, Affinity Plus Federal Credit Union.
 Mr. Malbrue has been a key leader of Affinity Plus since November of 2000 when he joined as the Vice President of Information Technology.
 His efforts have served as the technological foundation that supports the organization’s unique member-driven strategy and relationship-based service commitment to its nearly 138,000 members.
 Mr. Malbrue has over 25 years of extensive information technology experience in the credit union industry.
 Prior to his tenure with Affinity Plus, Mr. Malbrue was the Vice President of Technology at Honeywell Federal Credit Union and has held positions at Premier Systems, Inc., a service bureau for over 200 credit unions.
 Mr. Malbrue has also worked for San Mateo Credit Union; Ultradata Corporation, a data processor vendor located in Pleasanton, California; and TRW Systems Federal Credit Union.
 Mr. Malbrue studied Computer Science and Business Law at Los Angeles Southwest College, El Camino College and Santa Monica College.
 He holds MERIT Certification from the Credit Union Management Enrichment Program, and is 2011 Minneapolis / St. Paul Business Journal Chief Information Officer of the Year.

-Evelyn Stark is a Senior Program Officer in the Financial Services for the Poor team in the Global Development Program at the Bill & Melinda Gates Foundation.
+Evelyn Stark is the Assistant Vice President for Financial Inclusion at the Metlife Foundation.
+She was previously a Senior Program Officer in the Financial Services for the Poor team in the Global Development Program at the Bill & Melinda Gates Foundation.
 Her work is focused on product design and innovations that increase the relevance of financial services for poor people and lead to greater financial inclusion.
 After working for many years in US banks and non-bank financial institutions managing special asset portfolios (i.e., failed commercial real estate loans), Evelyn spent six years in the microfinance field in Uganda.
 In 2003, she returned to the US, where she worked with USAID in the office of Microenterprise Development, concentrating on products and services to extend outreach to underserved populations in Sub-Saharan Africa, the Middle East and North Africa.
 She then worked at CGAP on its Expanding Access project before joining the Bill & Melinda Gates Foundation in late 2008.
 Evelyn holds a B.A. in International Relations and Economics from Bucknell University.

 Peter Tufano is the co-founder and Chairman of D2D Fund, Inc. After 22 years on the faculty of Harvard Business School, most recently as the Sylvan C. Coleman Professor of Financial Management, Peter is now Dean of the University of Oxford's Saïd Business School.
 Peter’s research is in the field of consumer finance, mutual funds, and financial engineering.
 His work in consumer finance ranges from field experiments, large scale empirical projects, clinical research, and course development (including a joint MBA-JD offering with fellow board member Howell Jackson).
 Peter is a Research Associate at the National Bureau for Economic Research, serves on the FDIC’s Advisory Committee on Economic Inclusion, sits on the board of the Global Association of Risk Professionals (GARP), and frequently consults to businesses and governments.
 Peter earned his Ph.D. in Business Economics from Harvard University, his M.B.A. from Harvard Business School with high distinction as a Baker Scholar, and his B.A. degree in economics, summa cum laude, from Harvard College.